Milliman-PRM/qlikview-hosting/WebApps/MillFrame/UserGuidesMasterVersions/PRM Project Management Console User Guide.md

 2. QVW Name – this name of the QVW once associated to the project will be changed to this value.
 This value is read-only and should always match the name of the project.

-3. Project Description – This description will be available/visible on the web portal page describing the content and/or analysis capabablities of the report(QVW).
+3. Project Description – This description will be available/visible on the web portal page describing the content and/or analysis capabilities of the report(QVW).

 4. Project Notes – any notes required associated with this project – this information is NOT displayed on the web portal and is private to the project.